Orange County Defense Lawyers Protecting Your Alcohol and Liquor License

 Liquor License Defense

 Alcohol sales are a key part of business plans for bars, restaurants, and pubs all around Orange County.
 We know that it's important for you to be able to serve alcohol, and a defense attorney from our firm will do everything in our power to help you regain your liquor license.
-If you own a business that's been accused of serving alcohol to minors, the criminal defense team at The Law Offices of Michael L. Guisti is ready to offer you the defense representation you need.
+If you own a business that's been accused of serving alcohol to minors, the criminal defense team at The Law Office of Michael L. Guisti is ready to offer you the defense representation you need.